Approximating fixed size quantum correlations in polynomial time: Bose-symmetry via Schur-Weyl duality

-where for each $\lambda$, $\SpechtH = \CSn\cdot c_{\lambda}$ with Young symmetrizer $c_{\lambda}$ is a simple $\CSn$-module called Specht module.
-By Wedderburn's little theorem, each isotypical component $\HS_{\lambda}^{\oplus\dim_{\CC}\lrbracket{\HS_{\lambda}}}$ is the image of a primitive idempotent from the center of the group algebra $Z\lrbracket{\CSn}$.
+where for each $\lambda$, $\SpechtH = \CSn\cdot c_{\lambda}$ with Young symmetrizer $c_{\lambda}$ is a simple $\CSn$-module called a Specht module.
+By the Artin--Wedderburn theorem, each isotypical component $\HS_{\lambda}^{\oplus\dim_{\CC}\lrbracket{\HS_{\lambda}}}$ is the image of a primitive idempotent from the center of the group algebra $Z\lrbracket{\CSn}$.
 Note, while in general Young symmetrizers are minimal (primitive) idempotents, they are usually not central.
-In general, only a linear combination of Young symmetrizers is again central.
-The primary advantage, however, lies in the ability to explicitly construct a Young symmetrizer using a standard labeling of Young shape $Y(\lambda)$.
+In general, only suitable linear combinations of Young symmetrizers are again central.
+The primary advantage of Young symmetrizers, however, lies in the ability to explicitly construct a Young symmetrizer using a standard labeling of Young shape $Y(\lambda)$.